openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/User/README.md

 - UserGroups - Groups to which the user belongs.
 - UserEnabled - User enabled state.
 - UserLockedForFailedAttempt - Locked or unlocked state of the user account.
+- PasswordExpiration - Epoch time in seconds when the user password expires.

 #### xyz.openbmc_project.Object.Delete